 Vegan Iron Rich Foods

 Dark leafy vegetables, fortified foods such as fortified breakfast cereals, kale, lentils, chickpeas, pumpkin seeds, dried fruit like apricots and figs, and quinoa, have iron in them which will keep your mind and body awake.
+You can also add a Greens Supplement to your diet to supercharge the amount of iron you are consuming each day, which can be useful if you otherwise struggle to consume a daily adequate amount.

 Omega 3 Fatty Acids